alecmdunton/alecmdunton.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year graduate student in the Department of Applied Mathematics at the University of Colorado Boulder.
+I am a graduate student in the Department of Applied Mathematics at the University of Colorado Boulder expecting to finish this summer.
 I work with Dr. Alireza Doostan and am a member of the Uncertainty Quantification, Learning, and Estimation from Data (UQLED) Group.

 Prior to CU, I completed my undergraduate degree in mathematics at Harvey Mudd College in Claremont, California.
-I did my senior thesis with Dr. Andrew Bernoff, in which I used methods from algebraic topology to identify low-dimensional structures in dynamical systems.
+I did my senior thesis with Dr. Andrew Bernoff, in which I developed methods using algebraic topology to identify persistent topological structures in dynamical systems.

+A common theme connecting my work back to my days at Mudd is identifying low-dimensional features in high-dimensional datasets to enable useful interpretation of data.
+I have always been interested in using data-driven approaches to study physical systems, especially when doing so relies on rigorous mathematical theory.

 Research Interests
 ======